paul-schaaf/talon-filetree/README.md

 ## Settings

 - letters are displayed as emojis to differentiate them from file names.
-This can be turned off in the settings.
+This can be changed in the settings.

 ## Talon Setup